 At Livestrong.com, Puff Millet is described as a type of grain, usually sold as a breakfast cereal.
 In addition to being low in fat, millet is also gluten-free, making it a nutritious option for people who are gluten-intolerant or who have celiac disease.
 When you make puffed millet part of your breakfast, you’ll also get a small dose of certain key vitamins and minerals.
 Combine the cereal with other nutritious foods to create a healthy and well-balanced morning meal.

-Brown Rice Syrup also called Rice Malt Syrup or simply Rice Syrup is a fructose-free sweeteners derived from brown rice.
+Brown Rice Syrup also called Rice Malt Syrup or simply Rice Syrup is a fructose-free sweetener derived from brown rice.
 Similar to most refined sugars, it contains no essential nutrients.

 I made the Puffed Millet Bars with my kids and their first reaction to tasting the plain puffed millet out of the bag was “it tastes like nothing”.
 Well, I figured that wasn’t a bad start because they kept on eating it right out of the bag.

 The brown rice syrup was great!
 I have been experimenting with alternatives that are on the healthier side.
 It hasn’t been easy!
 Honestly, I thought the syrup was going to taste like rice!
 LOL!
 When I tried it, it tasted like honey, but better.
 It poured much faster than honey would too.
 I definitely would like to try this syrup with banana pancakes.
 I guess that is a new recipe to create.
 I will definitely make the puffed millet and brown rice syrup a staple in my pantry and incorporate it in other recipes.
 Remember, that sugar is sugar even with alternatives portion control is important.